 All nonmetallic mining sites subject to this chapter shall be reclaimed in conformance with the standards contained below.

 Refuse and other solid wastes.
 Nonmetallic mining refuse shall be reused in accordance with a reclamation plan.
-Other solid wastes shall be disposed of in accordance with applicable local ordinances and administrative rules of the Wisconsin Department of Natural Resources adopted pursuant to Chs.
-289 and 291, Wis.
-Stats.
+Other solid wastes shall be disposed of in accordance with applicable rules of the Wisconsin Department of Natural Resources adopted pursuant to Chapters 289 and 291, Wis.
+Stats., as amended.